-I owe somebody enormous thanks for sending this to me, but I won't mention his name, since I don't want people pestering him for copies.
-(This no longer matters, now that it's available online.)
+I owe Ronnie Brown enormous thanks for sending this to me (before it was available online).
 Grothendieck is mainly famous for his work on algebraic geometry, in which he introduced the concept of "schemes" to provide a modern framework for the subject.
-He was also interested in reformulating the foundations of topology, which is reflected in "Pursuing Stacks".
-This is a long letter to Quillen, inspired by Quillen's 1967 book "Homotopical Algebra".
+He was also interested in reformulating the foundations of topology, which is reflected in Pursuing Stacks.
+This is a long letter to Quillen, inspired by Quillen's 1967 book Homotopical Algebra.
 It's a fascinating mixture of visionary mathematics, general philosophy and a bit of personal chat.
 Let me quote a bit: